Extended Range

 - Equipment: Twinset or sidemount with extended range configuration

-- Goal: Skill development, planning, and configuration – proper 45m deco dives
+- Goal: Skill development, planning and configuration

 Academic Sessions